Address: 154 Victoria St, Brunswick VIC 3056

 So we have fabric that isn’t available anywhere else.

-They shot all five seasons of Project Runway Australia here.
+All five seasons of Project Runway Australia were shot here.

 For every challenge they would come in, run around like crazy and get the material.
 We’d give vouchers to all the customers so they could get coffee and cake around the corner while they were shooting.